Video answer: Australia | when exactly did it gain independence?

 - How did australia become a democratic country?

-We've handpicked 28 related questions for you, similar to «When did australia become a independent country?» so you can surely find the answer!How did australia become a developed country?
+We've handpicked 26 related questions for you, similar to «When did australia become a multicultrual country?» so you can surely find the answer!When did australia become one nation?

 After many years of debate and drafting, it was passed by the British Parliament, and given royal assent (approval by the Queen), in July 1900.
-The passing of the Constitution enabled Australia's 6 British colonies to become one nation, the Commonwealth of Australia, on 1 January 1901.When did airbags become mandatory in australia?
+The passing of the Constitution enabled Australia's 6 British colonies to become one nation, the Commonwealth of Australia, on 1 January 1901.When did australia formally become independent?

 When did airbags become mandatory in cars?